abdulhafeez1729/MalmstenIntegralSequences/README.md

 If you use this package, please cite:

-Abdulhafeez A. Abdulsalam *MalmstenIntegralSequences: A Wolfram Language package for Malmsten-type integral sequences*, version 1.0, 2026.
+Abdulhafeez A. Abdulsalam *MalmstenIntegralSequences: A Wolfram Language package for Malmsten-type integral sequences and related nested-sum identities*, version 1.0, 2026.

 A formal DOI citation will be added after archival release.